jara001/f1tenth-rules/rules_v3.md

 - Points are awarded in each category separately according to the ranking of the teams.

-    - A (1) Point is given for completing at least one heat.
     - A (1) Point is given for every team that has worse scoring.
-    - _Note: Effectively, it is the same as before, with 10 teams, the first gets 10 points._

 - The final score for the Time Trial is the sum of the points from all categories.